aldia-ercule/timescale-docs/tutorials/OLD_grafana/grafana-timescalecloud.md

 To configure TimescaleDB service on Timescale with your Grafana installation, log in to Grafana and proceed to step 5 in this procedure.

-1. Sign in to your Managed Service for Timescale account, and click the name of your new Grafana service.
+1. Sign in to your Timescale account, and click the name of your new Grafana service.
 1. On the service details page, take a note of the `User` and `Password` field for your service.